-- (b) if the court is satisfied in relation to a matter which it is necessary for the prosecution to prove in order to establish the alleged contravention or failure that - a provision of the approved code of (i) practice is relevant to that matter; and - (ii) the person failed at a material time to observe that provision of the approved code of practice, -
+- (a) the approved code of practice is admissible in evidence in those proceedings; and - (b) if the court is satisfied in relation to a matter which it is necessary for the prosecution to prove in order to establish the alleged contravention or failure that- - (i) a provision of the approved code of practice is relevant to that matter; and - (ii) the person failed at a material time to observe that provision of the approved code of practice, - that matter is taken as proved unless the Court is satisfied that in respect of that matter the person complied with that provision of this Act otherwise than by way of observance of that provision of the approved code of practice.

-PART 7 OFFENCES, PENALTIES AND LEGAL PROCEEDINGS
+PART 7 OFFENCES.
+PENALTIES AND LEGAL PROCEEDINGS